wcerfgba/moneylab-nft-essay/nft-good.md

 and anyone can copy the files and distribute them online.
-Today, artists are struggling to make ends meet (https://art.ngfiles.com/images/1005000/1005372_agentslimnsexy_starving-artist.png?f1566806409), because funding is scarce,
+Today, artists are struggling to make ends meet (https://art.ngfiles.com/images/1005000/1005372_agentslimnsexy_starving-artist.png?f1566806409), because funding is scarce, and because the true value of artworks are not known,